Why I Build This Way

 So I did what I do: I built a system.

-Over ten months and 323 analyzed takes, that pipeline taught me something about myself.
+Over ten months of recording, that system taught me something about myself.
 My pitch problems weren't talent problems.
 They were monitoring problems.

 When I switched to bone-conduction monitoring that reduces reliance on the damaged eardrum, my intonation improved overnight.
 When I stripped the backing track down to a single sine-wave drone, singing a cappella with that drone produced the same intonation as singing over the full track.